 6. Try CRMs by signing up for free trials and live demos

 Take advantage of free trials offered by CRM providers.
-Free trials should give access to all CRM features, enabling a complete assessment and offering ample free trial days for you to get a full-scale sense of the software.
+Free trials should give access to all CRM features, enabling a complete assessment and offering ample free trial days to get a full-scale sense of the software.

 Some important notes to observe during a CRM trial period are: